 Your author is Sean Mitchell

-Grape Observer is a wine blog authored by Sean Mitchell Dip WSET and established in 2009.
+Grape Observer is a wine blog established in 2009 and authored by Sean Mitchell Dip WSET and MW student.
 It is an independent journal written for the love of wine.
 Whilst I do not accept advertising or paid subscriptions, I gratefully accept your interest.